seansphd/ProcessPDFs/README.md

-Here’s a draft README written for GitHub that avoids code snippets, focusing on explanation and a straightforward quickstart.

----

 # PDF OCR and Summarisation for GitHub Repositories

 This project automates the process of finding PDF files in a GitHub repository, extracting their text, and producing structured summaries in JSON format.
 It is designed to support archives and collections where PDFs may be a mixture of scanned and born-digital documents.